Horrid Henry (TV series): Production and development

-The incidental music is composed by Lester Barnes, and additional songs are composed by Lockdown Media.
-Three series were aired, with 52 episodes each.
+Broadcast

+The second season was commissioned by CITV on 7 May 2008, while the third series was commissioned on 10 February 2011.
 The fourth series started on 11 October 2014 with another 52 episodes making it 208 in total.

 On 10 May 2018, Nicktoons UK announced they had acquired the broadcast rights to all the seasons of the show, and it premiered on 28 May 2018 on Nicktoons in the UK and Ireland with a special "Horrid Half Term".
-On the same day, Novel Entertainment ordered 42 new episodes slated to start airing in early 2019.
-The final episode of series 5 aired on 17 May 2019.
+Horrid Henry quickly became the channel's most popular show.
+On the same day, Novel Entertainment ordered 42 new episodes slated to start airing in 2019.
 Series 5 took the episode count to 250 in total.

-Horrid Henry was broadcast on Nicktoons UK in May 2018 and quickly became the channel's most popular show.
 In 2019, the series was the number three most-watched animation across all the UK's commercial TV services.
 CITV lost the rights to the series to Nickelodeon in January 2019, just a few months before the fifth series ended in May that year.

 Beginning in 2020, with the successful release of the Horrid Henry's Wild Weekend special, Novel Entertainment announced they would be producing a series of one-hour specials for Netflix, beginning with Horrid Henry's Gross Day Out.

+Novel Entertainment has a dedicated page to the in-universe show "Gross Class Zero" on their website, hinting that a spin-off TV series was in the works.

+International

+The series was broadcast in more than 90 countries, including France, United States, Germany, South Africa, India, Pakistan, South Korea, Russia, the Philippines and Australia.
+Nelvana Enterprises originally distributed the series worldwide except in the UK/Ireland and Germany.
+CITV in the UK, RTÉ in Ireland and ZDF in Germany acquired the rights to the series in the respective countries.